evilusean/Khan/Trig-PreCalc/PL-PreCalculus.md

 ## 2026-March-10 - Operations of Functions (Precalculus - College Algebra 5) :
 https://www.youtube.com/watch?v=7N_-G4usp6Q&list=PLDesaqWTN6ESsmwELdrzhcGiRhk5DjwLP&index=6
+- if you run something through two functions, you have to make sure that it clears BOTH the domains - domain issues persist through addition, subtraction, multiplication, and division - You can even develop new domain problems after doing operations
+-
 ### Operations of Functions

 When performing operations like addition, subtraction, multiplication, or division on two functions, the most critical factor is the **domain**.
 A common mistake is to only look at the final simplified result; however, a function always carries the "baggage" of its original domain restrictions.